RaquelGVernet/Portfolio/README.md

 ### Spaceship Titanic (Kaggle competition)

-Welcome to the year 2912! 🚀 Here, I used my data science skills to investigate why nearly half of the Titanic passengers were transported to an alternate dimension.
+Welcome to the year 2912! 🚀 Here, I used **machine learning methods** to investigate why nearly half of the Titanic passengers were transported to an alternate dimension.

 In this folder, you can find a step-by-step guide including:
 - Exploratory Data Analysis (EDA)
 - Data cleaning and imputation
 - Feature engineering
-- Model training (Ranfom Forest, XGBoost, Ensemble), tuning, and evaluation
+- Model training **(Ranfom Forest, XGBoost, Ensemble)**, tuning, and evaluation
 - **Kaggle submission achieving a score of 0.80173**